 Watts are rock ‘n’ roll through and through.

 No benefit for Barbara Walsh would have been complete without Watts ripping it up for the Radio crowd.
 They are one of her favorite bands and for good reason.
 These guys know how to put on a good old fashioned rock ‘n’ roll show.
 Watts delivered at Bands For Babs.

-Watts’ sound starts with Cheap Trick and The Rolling Stones.
+Watts have a sound.
+It starts with Cheap Trick and The Rolling Stones.
 Then it adds liberal doses of The Psychedelic Furs and both varieties of The Heartbreakers.
 It’s a good sound.

 The Dirty Truckers show at Radio was fun.
 Everybody played.
 Everybody got on stage.

-Watts On The Dial 2010 Watts are back.
+Watts are back.
 Guess what?
 They still sound like Watts.
 Are you surprised?
 You shouldn’t be.
 Watts have their sound and they’re sticking to it.
 On The Dial is well rounded power pop with its roots in good old fashioned rock n’ roll.
-The album opens with the one-two punch […]